weltschmerz-codes/sproutcv/README.md

+## ⚠️ Legacy Branch

+The `legacy` branch is deprecated and kept for reference only.

 # SproutCV

-SproutCV is a local desktop tool for automated measurement of sprout lengths from images.
+SproutCV is a local desktop tool for semi-automated measurement of sprout lengths from images.
 It uses computer vision techniques to detect and skeletonize sprouts, calculates their lengths in pixels and millimeters using a calibration CSV, and provides visualizations for easy verification.

 While currently designed as a local desktop application, SproutCV may serve as an open-source research tool for plant phenotyping and related studies in future iterations.